MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/error-azure-policy-constraintnotprocessed.md

 ## Cause

 The issue could be related to the version or compatibility of your Azure Kubernetes Service (AKS).
-Upgrading the ASK cluster to a newer or supported version can offer additional features, security enhancements, and patches to prevent such issues.

 ## Solution

-To resolve the issue, go to the [Azure portal](Https://portal.azure.com) and then navigate to **Policy**.
-Check your subscription's compliance status, and review the details of the related policy.
-If you don't have management control over the namespace, adjust the policy parameters to exclude that specific namespace.
+To resolve the issue, upgrading the ASK cluster to a newer or supported version can offer additional features, security enhancements, and patches to prevent such issues.

 [!INCLUDE [Azure Help Support](../../includes/azure-help-support.md)]